SuryaNageshBabu/Delivery_X-Database-Design-Implementation-and-Reporting/README.md

   Delivery_X is a quick delivery service which delivers groceries in relatively smaller delivery windows in comparison to conventional delivery services.
 It is currently offers its services in 2 different cities across Germany and both the cities have a Delivery_X store each.
 The company delivers groceries to its customers who place orders   through Delivery_X's mobile application.

-  Considering the nature of this service it can be understood that the delivery time, customer satisfaction and product quality are a few aspects which would be core to its value proposition to the customers.
+  Considering the nature of the service and based on my previous experience I assume that the delivery, customer satisfaction and store operations to maintain product quality are a few aspects which would be core to its value proposition to the customers.

+  Different stakeholders involved directly and indirectly: Head of Operations, Customers, Store Operations manager, Operation associates, Delivery riders Customer service